TimovNiedek/genre-classifier-msd/README.md

 If you prefer to use a different environment manager, you can install from `requirements.txt` directly.

 ## Deploy & run

+Update the `name` value inside the `DeploymentImage` at [deploy.py](./deploy.py) to point to your public repository.
+Otherwise you will not be able to build the image & pull it from the Prefect server.

 To deploy the training & inference code, run `make deploy`.
 This will connect to the Prefect server, create the required AWS blocks, build the Docker container and deploy the Prefect flows.